korzio/djvu/README.md

 };
 ```

 Utils will create an Djv env for further usage with a `test` (jsonSchema.name) namespace.
-If jsonSchema is not given as an argument - an envirionment will be created without any namespace.
+If jsonSchema is not given as an argument - an environment will be created without any namespace.
 ```
 djvuEnv = djvu(jsonSchema);
 ```